GMC Logo

 • other healthcare regulators or organisations that could help our investigation

-• independent experts that we may use to provide medical opinions.
+• independent experts that we may use to provide expert opinions.

-We might also need to ask other organisations for your medical records to be able to investigate your concern.
+We might need to ask other organisations for the relevant medical records to be able to investigate your concern.
+If we do, we’ll share the patient’s name and date of birth with them so that they can provide us with these records.

 We need to use your information like this to investigate but if you don’t want us to, let us know why.
 We may still use your information in the interests of protecting the public, but we’ll let you know first.